Victoria Valentine: Personal life

 In 2011, Valentine married writer and barrister, Dan Fritz.
 They have two children together.

 On 15 November 2016, Valentine went into labour coming off-air after presenting a business news bulletin on BBC Breakfast.
 Valentine's husband was unable to attend the birth being stuck in traffic on the M6 motorway, so BBC Breakfast presenter Sally Nugent acted as her birthing partner.

-On 26 October 2022, Valentine announced that she and Fritz where divorcing.
-She also announced that she would be changing her surname to "Valentine", her mother's maiden name, saying that "going back [to my maiden name] felt emotionally regressive, stunting, depressing and quite frankly, anti-feminist."
+On 26 October 2022, Valentine announced that she and Fritz were divorcing.
+She also announced that she would be changing her surname to "Valentine", her mother's maiden name, saying that "going back [to my father's family name, rather my mother's original family name] felt emotionally regressive, stunting, depressing and quite frankly, anti-feminist."